cran/irtplay/README.md

 Before conducting the IRT model fit analysis, it is necessary to prepare a data set.
 To run the `irtfit()` function, it requires three data sets:

-1. Item meta data including the item ID, number of score categories, IRT models, and item parameters.
-The item meta data should be in the format of data.frame.
-You can prepare the data either by using the `shape_df()` function or by creating a data.frame of the item meta data by yourself.
-If you have output files of item parameter estimates obtained from one of the IRT software such as BILOG-MG 3, PARSCALE 4, flexMIRT, and mirt (R package), the item meta data can be easily obtained using the functions of `bring.bilog()`, `bring.parscale()`, `bring.flexmirt()`, `bring.mirt()`.
-See the functions of `irtfit()`, `test.info()`, or `simdat()` for more details about the item meta data format.
+1. Item metadata including the item ID, number of score categories, IRT models, and item parameters.
+The item metadata should be in the format of data frame.
+You can prepare the data either by using the `shape_df()` function or by creating a data frame of the item metadata by yourself.
+If you have output files of item parameter estimates obtained from one of the IRT software such as BILOG-MG 3, PARSCALE 4, flexMIRT, and mirt (R package), the item metadata can be easily obtained using the functions of `bring.bilog()`, `bring.parscale()`, `bring.flexmirt()`, `bring.mirt()`.
+See the functions of `irtfit()`, `test.info()`, or `simdat()` for more details about the item metadata format.
 2. Examinees’ ability (or proficiency) estimates.
 It should be in the format of a numeric vector.
 3. Examinees’ response data set for the items.
 It should be in the